MRCIEU/DEEP_mqtls/README.md

 - Haotian Tang
 - Sarah Watkins

 Scripts were cloned from the GoDMC2 pipeline (https://github.com/genetics-of-dna-methylation-consortium/godmc_phase2) and adopted for DEEP purposes.
+We thank the GoDMC developers group for the development of their pipeline.